emil-muzz/emil-muzz/steamos-tricks.md

 &nbsp;

 ### Game Backup/Restore

 Everyone has their own approach to library management.
 I previously (on Windows) used Steam's backup/restore function and stored backups on removable hard drives (WD Passport).
 I ran into problems restoring backups made in Windows to my holo install, but that may no longer be an issue.
-(Things in this area are improving, largely due to the popularity of the Steam Deck.
-Steam's backup/restore feature hasn't really evolved since it's release.)
+(Things in this area are improving, largely due to the popularity of the Steam Deck. ~~Steam's backup/restore feature hasn't really evolved since it's release.~~) _Improvement has been made on Steam's backup functionality (goodbye fixed CD/DVD sizes) and being able to pull from other Steam libraries over local wifi is very helpful._

-After sampling a few of the backup utilities offered in Discover, most of them appear to be a frontend or implimentation of [borg backup](https://www.borgbackup.org).
-While this offered compression, 'deleted' files not freeing disk space and clunky methods of manipulating files put me off continuing down this path.

-My current solution is to use the removable hard drives as additional steam library folders, similar to SD cards on the Steamn Deck.
+I still use the removable hard drives as additional steam library folders, similar to SD cards on the Steamn Deck.
 It does make keeping games updated easier, at the cost of no compression.
 I still manually copy game folders from the removable drive to the library folder on my SSD, then (with the drive/library removed) install the game to the SSD and let Steam discover the existing game files.

 &nbsp;

 ### ProtonGE

+:warning: _ProtonUp-QT and ProtonGE still work fine in immutable._

 Get ProtonUp-QT from Discover to install it.
 Used it in combination with Heroic to get the EGS version of XCom2 running (see below).

 &nbsp;

 ### Bottles

+:warning: _TODO: Update for HoloISO Immutable.
+I haven't had a need to test this in immutable yet, but it should work fine._

 Wine frontend that can be useful for running windows apps (Doxie scanner software tested ok.)

 &nbsp;

 ### DVD Ripping
+:warning: _TODO: Update for HoloISO Immutable.
+This might be broken with immutable since it depends on local packages.
+It should be possible to install the packages and run these steps from a chroot jail._

 I am still moving a sizable DVD library onto a NAS for playback over Roku media player.
 (More on that later.)
 For DVD ripping I use some fairly common tools and encode to HandBrake's official Matroska H.265 MKV 480p30 profile.
 You'll need to install the following with pacman:
 * dvdbackup
 * libdvdcss